Public Consultation Open

 Council diagram: bus route retained but altered, with the bus stop relocated to a new roundabout.

-Council diagram highlighting that the proposal cuts off local access to Old Downs Road via Barry's Bridge.
+Council diagram highlighting that the proposal cuts off local access to Willow Grove area via Barry's Bridge.

-Council diagram: the proposal cuts off local access to Old Downs Road via Barry’s Bridge.
+Council diagram: the proposal cuts off local access to Willow Grove area via Barry’s Bridge.

 02 - Why We're Concerned